RedHatProductSecurity/component-registry/docs/user_guide.md

 "o:redhat:openshift-enterprise:3.11.z"
 ```

 Using the current version of the API, we have to repeat the above query for each component in the sources list of the first component query.
+Also we want to be able to limit the results to only those product streams which are currently receiving security updates.
 This is probably best automated by a client tool.

 #### List the product streams and root-level containers which include an RPM package